 The Office of International Services (OIS) at USC offers a wide range of services, including help with official documents, immigration questions, employment, financial aid and practical matters.
-For questions about your I-20, please contact email@example.com.
-More information for international student support can be found here.
+For questions about your I-20, please refer to the Ask USC page.

 How do I secure an I-20 for my family members?

 You may obtain your own I-20, enter the United States and then apply for your family members’ I-20 forms through the USC Office of International Services (OIS).
 For more information, e-mail [email protected].

 Alternatively, you may obtain I-20 forms for your family members before you arrive in the United States.
 You must provide the following information for each of your dependents: